Saverio001/jo-condor.org/hugo-website/content/audio/eq/index.md

 {{<audio src="eq.mp3" caption="eq">}}

-The sound of summer!
+The sound of summer '79!

 <!--more-->

-Some nice elevator music from the late 80's
+Some nice elevator music from the late 70's